Schaka/janitorr/README.md

 ## Setup

-**The old registry at hub.docker.com is deprecated.
-Please use ghcr.io.**
 Currently, the code is only published as a docker image to [GitHub](https://github.com/Schaka/janitorr/pkgs/container/janitorr).
-If you cannot use Docker, you're out of luck for now.
+If you cannot use Docker, you'll have to compile it yourself from source.

 Depending on the configuration, files will be deleted if they are older than x days.
 Age is determined by your grab history in the *arr apps.
 By default, it will choose the oldest file in the history.
-If any of your quality profiles allow for updates, it will consider the most recent download when calculating its age.
+You can determine if you want to calculate age by oldest or most recent download.
+If Jellystat is set up, the most recent watch date overwrites the grab history, if it exists.

 To exclude media from being considered from deletion, set the `janitorr_keep` tag in Sonarr/Radarr.
 The actual tag Janitorr looks for can be adjusted in your config file.

 ### Setting up Docker

-- map /config from within the container to a host folder of your choice
+- follow the mapping for `application.yml` examples below
 - within that host folder, put a copy of [application.yml](https://github.com/Schaka/janitorr/blob/develop/src/main/resources/application-template.yml) from this repository
 - adjust said copy with your own info like *arr, Jellyfin and Jellyseerr API keys and your preferred port